 In order to break an addiction, overcoming the physical component of it is key.
 Physical dependence on drugs can be very powerful.
 The right detox process can make recovery so much easier.
 However, not everyone wants to enter a drug detox center; at least not at first.
 It is becoming increasingly common for people to want to attempt an at-home drug detox first.
 If that doesn't work for them, they will then consider professional detoxification.

-There are a number of different types of addictions that require a professional detox.
 For those that don't, these individuals can still benefit.
 Still, for those who want to try an at-home detox first, there are several things that should be considered.
 Among these are:

 The biggest risk involved with an at-home detox is the risk of relapsing.
 Even though there are some successful cases, most people are not successful with this method.
 The risk of relapsing is just far too great.